Patna–Bhabua Road Intercity Express

 The Patna–Bhabua Road Intercity Express is an Express train belonging to East Central Railway zone that runs between Patna Junction and Bhabua Road in India.
 It is currently being operated with 13249/13250 train numbers on a daily basis.

 Service

-The 13249/Patna–Bhabua Road InterCity Express has an average speed of 37 km/hr and covers 194 km in 5h 15m.
-The 13250/Bhabua Road–Patna InterCity Express has an average speed of 35 km/hr and covers 194 km in 5h 30m.
+The 13249/Patna–Bhabua Road InterCity Express has an average speed of 37 km/h and covers 194 km in 5h 15m.
+The 13250/Bhabua Road–Patna InterCity Express has an average speed of 35 km/h and covers 194 km in 5h 30m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 14 coaches: